muhamuttaqien/AI-Lab/02-deep-learning/03-reinforcement-learning/others/rl-projects/01_navigation/99_Submission/README.md

 This project repository is my work on 1st Project: Navigation for Udacity's [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).

 ## Project's Description
-In this navigation project, I have to train an agent to navigate on a large square world and collect yellow bananas.
+In this Navigation project, I have to train an agent to navigate on a large square world and collect yellow bananas.
 The goal is to collect as many yellow bananas as possible while at the same time avoiding blue bananas.
 The task is episodic, and in order to solve the environment, the agent must get an average score of at least +13 over 100 consecutive episodes.

 ![In Project 1, train an agent to navigate a large world.](./images/yellow_bananas_collector.gif)